heyitsrobert/BackReminder/README.md

 ### To-Do List
 - [x] Have an Installer, for easy installs and updates.
 - [ ] Update the GUI to have a more "modern" look.
+- [ ] Find out a way to hide console and make it more compact.

 ### Have a look!